hzeller/rpi-rgb-led-matrix/README.md

 So if you are curious, this gives you the number (shown on the terminal).

-The refresh rate depends on a lot of factors, from `--led-rows` and `--led-chain` to `--led-pwm-bits` and `--led-pwm-lsb-nanoseconds`.
+The refresh rate depends on a lot of factors, from `--led-rows` and `--led-chain` to `--led-pwm-bits`, `--led-pwm-lsb-nanoseconds` and `--led-pwm-dither-bits`.
 If you are tweaking these parameters, showing the refresh rate can be a useful tool.

 ```
 --led-scan-mode=<0..1>    : 0 = progressive; 1 = interlaced (Default: 0).